gibberish

 Today I watched my country play Macedonia in what was a very important game.
 What I witnessed was what I see week in week out from my club team.
 Complacency.

 Scotland, in the first half, against a team ranked 50 or so places behind them in the FIFA rankings were out-fought, out-thought and out-bothered.
-Scotland didn’t give a fuck.
+Scotland didn’t give a damn.
 It was a really disappointing thing to see, post Euro 2008 badluckness.
 Sure, it was a different thing in the second half, when it was a race against time.

 ‘It was too hot’ they’ll say.
 But it was the Macedonians who were most suffering at the end.
 So that is no excuse.

 I think the comparison to being a Hibs fan is very relevant here.
-Week in, week out Hibs fail to beat the rank and file (like St mirren, say) but come the glamour tie all the stops are pulled out (The Old Firm and Hearts).
+Week in, week out Hibs fail to beat the rank and file (like St Mirren, say) but come the glamour tie all the stops are pulled out (The Old Firm and Hearts).

 Scotland can turn it on, big style, against France, Italy and, no doubt, the Dutch but an eminently beatable Macedonian team screwed it for us once again for lack of application.

-By the way, I fucking hate, naye loathe, Skopje.
-I slept in the train station overnight there in 1983 and it was full of fucking idiots.
+By the way, I hate, naye loathe, Skopje.
+I slept in the train station overnight there in 1983 and it was full of idiots.
 30 degree heat all night and folk pacing about in leather studs and chains.
 I honestly don’t know how I got out of there alive.

 Rant of the season